craftercms/craftercms/README.md

 # Crafter CMS

-Crafter CMS is an open source content management platform for building digital experience applications (React, Vue, Angular, HTML, AR/VR, Mobile, Headless, …).
+Crafter CMS is a modern content management platform for building digital experience applications (React, Vue, Angular, HTML, AR/VR, Mobile, Headless, …).
 You can learn more about Crafter here: http://docs.craftercms.org/en/3.1/index.html

 This repository is the parent project that builds everything and helps you build one of two things: